-Summary of Saint Ciarán of Clonmacnoise’s life, supposedly born Ciarán mac an tSaeir, was one of the Twelve Apostles of Ireland and the first abbot of Clonmacnoise.
+Summary: St Ciarán of Clonmacnoise’s life, supposedly born Ciarán mac an tSaeir, was one of the Twelve Apostles of Ireland and the first abbot of Clonmacnoise.
 He is sometimes called Ciarán the Younger to distinguish him from the 5th-century Saint Ciarán the Elder who was bishop of Osraig

 Clonmacnoise was founded by St. Ciarán, who was born around 512.
 His father was a travelling carpenter called Beoit and his mother was called Darerca.
 His father was a carpenter and chariot maker.
 Ciarán was born and reared in an area that is in the present-day Roscommon.
 He had a number of brothers and sisters.
 Some of them also entered the religious life.